SpenUtt/MeetUpp/README.md

-# movie_api
+# Meet Upp

 - Deployed app link: https://spenutt.github.io/MeetUpp/

 ## Description

-Meet Again is a proof-of-concept progressive web app that lets you search for tech events in your city.
+Meet Upp is a proof-of-concept progressive web app that lets you search for tech events in your city.
 At a glance you can see how many events are happening in a particular city and timeframe, the details of those events, and even what types of events are most common in an area.

 It's currently connected to a demo Google Calendar for demonstration purposes, so the events aren't up-to-date.
 But because it uses the Google Calendar API, in principle it could connect to a live events calendar.

+## Serverless

+Meet Upp incorporates serverless functions for efficiency, scalability, and accessibility.
+It is set up to run using tools from AWS LAMBDA and its security and authentication methods are provided by OAuth2 from Google.

 ## Key features